-Students admitted into the Ph.D. program for part-time study are bound by all the rules set out in this section.
+Students admitted into the PhD program for part-time study are bound by all the rules set out in this section.
 In particular, part-time students should adhere to the schedule for the Qualifying Examination, Research Proficiency Examination, and Thesis Proposal, as explained in Sections 5.2, 5.4, and 5.7, unless a different schedule has been approved in writing by the Graduate Director.

-5.11 Obtaining an M.S.
-Degree on the Way to Ph.D.
+5.11 Obtaining an MS Degree on the Way to PhD

-A Ph.D. student who has completed the proficiency requirements, has passed the Ph.D.
-Qualifier and RPE, and has been engaged in at least one year full-time research beyond RPE, can apply for the M.S. degree provided that he/she has completed the 31 credits of requisite course work for the M.S. degree.
+A PhD student who has completed the proficiency requirements, has passed the PhD Qualifier and RPE, and has been engaged in at least one year full-time research beyond RPE, can apply for the MS degree provided that he/she has completed the 31 credits of requisite course work for the MS degree.

-Credits for dissertation research (CSE 699/700/701) and/or CSE 593 (Independent study) can be counted as those equivalent to M.S.
-Thesis Research (CSE 599).
-Together with the RPE, this will be considered to satisfy the Thesis requirement in the Thesis Option in the M.S. program.
-The remaining courses/credits required for the M.S. degree must be satisfied based on graduate courses in Computer Science, subject to the restrictions stated in Section 4.
+Teaching Practicum (CSE 698) taken during PhD will not count towards the MS program.
+Credits for dissertation research (CSE 699/700/701) and/or CSE 593 (Independent study) can be counted as those equivalent to MS Thesis Research (CSE 599).
+Together with the RPE, this will be considered to satisfy the Thesis requirement in the Thesis Option of the MS program.
+The remaining courses/credits required for the MS degree must be satisfied based on graduate courses in Computer Science, subject to the restrictions stated in Section 4.

-M.S. degrees on the way to Ph.D. are awarded to Ph.D. students in good standing and who are making satisfactory progress towards their Ph.D. dissertation research, and are expected to complete the Ph.D. program.
+MS degrees on the way to PhD are awarded to PhD students in good standing and who are making satisfactory progress towards their PhD dissertation research, and are expected to complete the PhD program.
 The student's dissertation advisor must attest to this via a letter.

-5.12 Typical Ph.D.
-Timeline
+5.12 Typical PhD Timeline